 35.13.4 PPET present in EHT(#10392)

 An EHT STA that sets the PPE Thresholds Present subfield to 1 in the EHT Capabilities element that it transmits shall indicate its nominal packet padding per constellation, NSS and RU allocation by setting the subfields of the EHT PPE Thresholds field according to 9.4.2.313.5 (EHT PPE Thresholds field) and using the corresponding values from dot11EHTPPEThresholdsMappingsTable.
-The nominal packet padding values for an EHT STA that sets the PPE Thresholds Present subfield to 1 in the EHT Capabilities element that it transmits are only determined by the EHT PPE Thresholds field.
+The nominal packet padding values for an EHT STA that sets the PPE Thresholds Present subfield to 1 in the EHT Capabilities element that it transmits shall be only determined by the EHT PPE Thresholds field.

-After receiving the EHT PPE Thresholds field from a second STA, the first STA uses the combination of the PPETmax NSSn RUb subfield and PPET8 NSSn RUb subfield values to determine the nominal packet padding for EHT PPDUs that are transmitted to the second STA using NSS = n and an RU allocation corresponding to RU allocation index b, for each value of NSS and RU specified by the field.
-The nominal packet padding is used in computing the PE field duration (see 36.3.14 (Packet extension)).
+After receiving the EHT PPE Thresholds field from a second STA, the first STA shall use the combination of the PPETmax NSSn RUb subfield and PPET8 NSSn RUb subfield values to determine the nominal packet padding for EHT PPDUs that are transmitted to the second STA using NSS = n and an RU allocation corresponding to RU allocation index b, for each value of NSS and RU specified by the field.
+The nominal packet padding shall be used in computing the PE field duration (see 36.3.14 (Packet extension)).

 NOTE—If the pre-FEC padding factor is 4, then the value of nominal TPE is equal to the nominal packet padding (see Table 36-61 (Nominal TPE values)).